Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Readme.md

 ### Execution

-At least during the private preview, the Azure VMs aren't meant for online compilation and there isn't enough space to install the full Vitis SDK.
+As of writing this document, the Azure VMs aren't meant for online compilation and there isn't enough space to install the full Vitis SDK.
 So you have to build and run attestation on a separate machine.
 The build machine must have Vitis 2020.2, but doesn't need Alveo hardware.

 On the build machine:
 1. Navigate to the application directory.